FREE AND CONFIDENTIAL SERVICES img Make an Appointment img (970) 239-2272

 You Can Receive Pregnancy-Related Assistance

-Although it costs you nothing to place your child for adoption, a woman working with a reputable adoption coordinator can receive pregnancy-related assistance.
+Although it costs you nothing to place your child for adoption, a woman working with a reputable coordinator or agency can receive pregnancy-related assistance.

 An agency pays for your prenatal medical costs, childbirth, and post-delivery counseling.
 You might also receive help with food, rent, clothing, and transportation.
 All of your legal fees are covered as well.